locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 Here are some common aspects of expected performance to include in your SLA:
 * Data freshness: How current is the data?
 Is the data live, updated every hour or ready at 7am every morning?
-* Query speed: Query speed is a challenging aspect to quantify as there may be many different types of data and queries that hit your data warehouse.
-Average query run time is a good place to start, but you may need to create a more specific metric (e.g., X% of queries finish in <Y seconds)
+* Query speed: Query speed is a challenging aspect to quantify as your data warehouse most likely supports several different use cases in your data warehouse (types of data and queries).
+Average query run time is a good place to start, but you may need to create a more nuanced metric (e.g., X% of queries finish in <Y seconds)
 * Data reliability / quality:
 * Ease of use:
 * Documentation